babinyurii/python_code_snippets_to_tackle_NGS_data/README.md

-functions for routine work with sequence data:
+#### a bunch of Python functions for routine work with sequence data:

 `fetch_seq()` downloads sequences from nucleotide database by id nums and saves them in genbank format